 For example, your access to means-tested benefits may be affected if you do receive compensation.
 As such, we can advise you on placing compensation into a personal injury trust which allows you to ring fence the funds so they can be used to meet your needs without affecting your benefits.

-Common questions about pressure sore claims
+Common questions about pressure sore claims in South Wales

 How long does it take to get compensation?

-We will strive to get you the compensation you deserve as quickly as possible, but in complex cases, reaching a successful outcome could take several years.
+When it comes to compensation for pressure sore claims, we will strive to get you the compensation you deserve as quickly as possible, but in complex cases, reaching a successful outcome could take several years.
 We will be open about how long your individual case is likely to take, taking the surrounding context into consideration.

 A settlement can usually be achieved quicker if court proceedings are not required.
 If you are in urgent need of funds to meet your needs, then interim payments can be arranged while you claim is still ongoing.